Fats are either saturated or unsaturated; know the difference? by Good Health

 The Omega 3 and 6 fats

 The omega-6 and 3 FAs are considered essential because we cannot make them in our body.
 Omega 3 appears to have a positive effect on our cardiovascular health, and it also is very good at supporting a healthy immune response.
-Omega 6 FAs are considered to be problematic, but in the form of arachidonic acid (C20:4), is actually essential and it performs many jobs in the body.
+Omega 6 FAs are considered to be problematic, but arachidonic acid (C20:4) is actually essential, and it performs many jobs in the body.
+We do not actually require a huge amount of these fatty acids, except in childhood or when pregnant.
 It is more important that the ratio of omega 6 to 3 is in a healthy range – between 1:1 and 4:1, but studies suggest that a typical Western diet contains a ratio of around 16:1 or even higher.

 A saturated fat…